Steakhouse Rolls are darkly colored dinner rolls reminiscent of those served in steakhouses.

-Dark bread has always been a mystery to me.
+Dark bread is mysterious to me.
 Names like pumpernickel and Russian rye don’t help.

 The stronger flavors aren’t exactly what this midwest farmer’s daughter grew up eating in her lunch box.
 Bologna and pumpernickel??